Late filing guide: what to do if you miss the UK tax deadline

 • After 12 months: another 5% of the tax due or £300, whichever is greater.

 You will also be penalised for paying late and face interest on the tax that you owe.
-You can use HMRC’s online calculator to estimate how much your penalty may be.
+You can use HMRC’s online calculator to estimate your penalty.

-Anyone with a legitimate excuse for missing the tax deadline can talk to HMRC to avoid fines.
+Anyone with a legitimate excuse for missing the tax deadline can appeal to HMRC to try to avoid fines.
 Those with genuine excuses will be treated leniently as HMRC try to focus penalties on repeat offenders and tax evaders, however they may ask you to provide evidence to prove your case.

-What’s a valid excuse for missing the self assessment tax return deadline?
+Common reasonable excuses for missing the self assessment tax return deadline

 • Delays related to a disability or mental illness

-• The death of a partner or close family memberFire, flood or theft
+• Bereavement (death of a partner or close family member)

 • Postal delays that you could not have predicted